-The Oriental Institute Museum at the University of Chicago is a showcase of the history, art and archaeology of the ancient Near East.
+Institute for the Study of Ancient Cultures Museum at the University of Chicago is a showcase of the history, art and archaeology of the ancient Near East.
 This collection of images highlights objects chosen to illuminate some of the more interesting and important aspects of ancient Near Eastern civilizations.

-The Oriental Institute of the University of Chicago is among the leaders in the recovery of the history, languages, and cultures of the ancient Near East.
-In the halcyon days of the 1930s, when universities and museums conducted expeditions on a scale now unheard of, Oriental Institute teams worked in nearly every country of the Near East.
+The Institute for the Study of Ancient Cultures of the University of Chicago is among the leaders in the recovery of the history, languages, and cultures of the ancient Near East.
+In the halcyon days of the 1930s, when universities and museums conducted expeditions on a scale now unheard of, Institute for the Study of Ancient Cultures teams worked in nearly every country of the Near East.
 An integral part of each excavation was the expedition photographer, who was entrusted with capturing not only the routine of each days work but also the moments of discovery and exploration.
-These images recount some of these memorable moments, as the Oriental Institute sifted the sands of time.
+These images recount some of these memorable moments, as the Institute for the Study of Ancient Cultures sifted the sands of time.
 (From their Web site)